yifso/nteract/docs/groups/mythic-group.md

 Myths build on top of the [Redux](https://react-redux.js.org/) and [RxJS](https://redux.js.org/) libraries.

 Redux helps to maintain the application state.
 In Redux, actions and reducers provide predictable state management.
-The state changesd only when dispatching an action to a reducer.
+The state changes only when dispatching an action to a reducer.

 In [Redux-Observable](https://redux-observable.js.org/), an epic is a function that takes in a stream of actions and returns a stream of actions.